zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

    * **ZWE_configs_debug**

      This property can be used to unconditionally add active debug profiles.
 For more information, see the [Spring documentation](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html#boot-features-adding-active-profiles).

+   * **ZWE_configs_sslDebug**

+     This property can be used to enable the SSL debugging.
+This property can also assist with determining what exactly is happening at the SSL layer.
+     This property uses the `-Djavax.net.debug` Java parameter when starting the Gateway component.
+By setting `ZWE_configs_sslDebug` to `ssl`, all the SSL debugging is turned on.
+The `ZWE_configs_sslDebug` parameter also accepts other values that enables a different level of tracing.
+For more information, see the [IBM documentation](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=troubleshooting-debugging-utilities).

+     **Note:** This property can also be enabled for other API ML components.

    * **ZWE_configs_server_maxTotalConnections and ZWE_configs_server_maxConnectionsPerRoute**